sav-che/TL-2/Authors/Lamb, Ivan Mackenzie, later Elke Mackenzie {std. Lamb}.md

-> [!cite] BHL link: this entry starts at [page 735](https://www.biodiversitylibrary.org/item/103253#page/761/mode/1up) of TL-2 Vol. II.
+> [!cite] BHL link: this entry starts at [page 735](https://www.biodiversitylibrary.org/page/33068977) of TL-2 Vol. II.
 > Supporting pages: [[Abbreviations|abbreviations]], [[Layout key|layout key]].

 ### Author

-Lamb, Ivan Mackenzie, later Elke Mackenzie (1911-x), British botanist; at the British Museum 1935-1943; in 1947 in Argentina; 1950 in Canada; 1953-1974 director of the Farlow Herbarium at Cambridge, Mass. (*Lamb*).
+Lamb, Ivan Mackenzie, later Elke Mackenzie (1911-x), British botanist; at the British Museum 1935-1943; in 1947 in Argentina; 1950 in Canada; 1953-1974 director of the Farlow Herbarium at Cambridge, Mass.
+**Abbreviated name**: *Lamb*

 #### Herbarium and types